Describing Discipleship Training

 Because God is at the center of our lives, He is to influence each aspect of our lives.

-Spiritual disciplines such as meditating in the Word, praying, attending church, fellowshipping with Christians and fasting are some spiritual disciplines that help feed us God's Word so that God will thoroughly impact each area of our lives.
-Without these spiritual disciplines and being discipled by another, otherwise these changes would be near impossible.
+Spiritual disciplines such as meditating on the Word, praying, attending church, fellowshipping with Christians, and fasting help feed us God's Word so that God will thoroughly impact every area of our lives.
+Without these spiritual disciplines and being discipled by another, these changes would be near impossible.

-We are responsible to examine each area of our lives and assess which need to be changed and brought into conformity to Christ.
+We are responsible for examining each area of our lives and assessing which needs to be changed and brought into conformity to Christ.

 How far has Godinfluenced each